2021 represents a key year for Italy in the global action on climate change.

 A Participatory Construction

 The creation of this garden represents a formative moment in line with the founding values of the Living Chapel project.
-Through practical participatory construction workshops, seminars on botany and tree management, and other educational moments, we intend to reclaim the use of natural building materials and pass on to the younger generations the importance of disused practices that can help restore the relationship between Man and Nature.
+Through practical participatory construction workshops, seminars on botany and tree management, and other educational moments, we intend to pass on to the younger generations the importance of disused practices that can help restore the relationship between Man and Nature.